lune-climate/lune-docs/docs/guides/integrate-fintech.md

 - `estimated_total_cost` is the total cost of offsetting the CO₂ emissions in the client's currency
 - `bundles` is a container object for the Project bundles that will be used to offset the emissions associated with the transactions and includes the bundle id, bundle name, and unit price

+## Offset emissions

+To [offset emissions](/resources/orders/), pass in the value from returned in `estimate_total_cost` in the above request.

+this amount in To [display the emissions which have not yet been offset and the cost](/resources/orders/get-order-quote-by-mass), pass in the calculated sum of emissions.